hrachovcovat/english/06_storytelling/index.md

 # Hello, I am the most stressed out human being in the whole world.
 Nice to meet you!
-##
+### ???nějakej skvělej podtitulek
 Let's get back to the age I was still able to relax, the word stress was just a word and everything I had in my mind was which animal I will make of chestnuts.
 It was in the kindergaten.
 Yes, a long time ago.
 When I was a kid, my mother did a lot of creative things with me.
 She somehow create a love for making
 - ??Fotka ňákýho supr čupr mastrpísu z dětství
-- This is some of my work I made in ??.
-And I was proud of myself.
-Funny right?
+- This is some of my work I made in ?? years.
+I was proud of myself, funny right?
 Now I can't find that type of feeling.

 The older I got the more I knew that making a decisions is not my style and that I am really really really stressed about everything what is going on in my life.
 And when I say everything it is truly everything.
 Phone calls, exams, presentations, changes, future, first rehabilitation visit, doctors, dentists, being photographed, going into sea in case of a shark would cut off my leg, ??
 But the most hardest thing for me I am stressed about is speaking about myself, because in these days is almost forbidden to say a sentences like I don't know who I am, I don't know what to do with my future.
 From all of us is expected to know it.
 And if there is someone who don't, something went wrong.